-- 1. Answer the following questions in short:

-- (a) Who were the musicians?

-- (b) Did the musicians belong to Bremen town?

-- (c) Why did the donkey have to leave his master's house?

-- (d) Why were the following unhappy

-- (a) the dog

-- (b) the cat

-- (c) the cock?

-- (f) Was the idea of singing to the robbers really clever?

-- (g) What effect did the musicians' singing have?

-- 2. Tell what happened to the robber who went back to the house.

-- 3. Write the opposites of:

-- starve

-- cruel

-- sadly

-- loud

-- huge
+- 1. Answer the following questions in short : - (a) Who were the musicians ? - (b) Did the musicians belong to Bremen town? - (c) Why did the donkey have to leave his master's house ? - (d) Why were the following unhappy -(a) the dog(b) the cat(c) the cock? - (e) Was the donkey good-hearted ?How do we know that ? - (f) Was the idea of singing to the robbers really clever ? - (g) What effect did the musicians' singing have ? - 2.
+Tell what happened to the robber who went back to the house. - 3.
+Write the opposites of :

-- hind legs
+starve cruel sadly loud huge hind legs happiness

-- happiness

-- 4. Write an imaginary conversation among the four musicians living in the house in the forest.
+4. Write an imaginary conversation among the four musicians living in the house in the forest.